-Chris Taylor, company secretary at Young’s, the premium pub and hotel group, and former company secretary at Sky plc is one such game-changer.
-Throughout his career, Chris has expertly balanced respect for regulatory frameworks with a desire for strategic and commercial impact – earning him his place as the board’s trusted advisor.
-Here are just some of the lessons he’s learnt along the way…
+Governance Game Changers is a blog and event series that celebrates governance professionals who’ve broken the mould and changed perceptions.
+One such game changer is Chris Taylor, company secretary at Young’s, the premium pub and hotel group, and former company secretary at Sky.
+Throughout his career, Chris has balanced respect for regulatory frameworks with a desire for strategic and commercial impact — earning him his place as the board’s trusted advisor.
+Here are some of the lessons he’s learnt along the way.

 1. You’re in a unique position to become one of the board’s most trusted advisors

 When I started my career, the company secretary typically spent much of their time overseeing the board and manual company administration.
 Technology, thankfully, has helped company secretaries and their teams work smarter — and our focus has shifted to keeping our organisations on the right side of an increasingly complex governance landscape.

 But there’s scope for the company secretary to go further — to go beyond compliance and have a far greater impact…

 If you play your cards right, you can become an indispensable counsel to the board — but it’s not enough to just know the regulations and the codes inside out.
 You need to have empathy for the board’s challenges, combined with a thorough commercial understanding of the organisation’s vision and goals.

 From here, you’re well-placed to help the organisation meet its commercial goals while operating within legal frameworks.
 Ultimately, board members want options and solutions to problems.